 - Fantastic Racism: In the Tusken POV stories from From a Certain Point of View, they are shown to have a very low opinion of Jawas and the moisture farmers, especially the latter because Tuskens view water as a sacred birthright given by their gods and they perceive farmers as stealing their resources.

-- Hidden Depths: The POV stories "Reirin" and "Rites" show that there's more to the Tusken Raiders than killing anyone that isn't them and have a very religious culture.
+- Hidden Depths: The POV stories "Reirin" and "Rites" show that there's more to the Tuskens than killing anyone that isn't them and that they have a very religious culture.
 At least one Tusken (namely Reirin) wants to get off Tatooine.

-- Horse of a Different Color: They use Banthas as mounts.
+- Horse of a Different Color: They use Banthas as mounts, and according to outside materials, are freakishly devoted to the things.

-- Imperial Stormtrooper Marksmanship Academy: According to Obi-Wan, their marksmanship is actually worse compare to Stormtroopers.
-In a deleted scene from the The Phantom Menace, despite managing to take down a pod racer previously, the Tusken Raiders miss every shot they fire upon the Jawas scavenging the wreckage.
+- Imperial Stormtrooper Marksmanship Academy: According to Obi-Wan, their marksmanship is actually worse compared to Stormtroopers.
+In a deleted scene from the The Phantom Menace, despite managing to take down a pod racer previously, the Tuskens miss every shot they fire upon the Jawas scavenging the wreckage.
 Their aim is so poor that the Jawas didn't even flinch or flee at all.

 - Kinetic Weapons Are Just Better: They prefer the Cycler rifle, which fires solid projectiles, over blasters.